awsdocs/aws-mobile-developer-guide/doc_source/tutorial-android-aws-mobile-notes-auth.rst

    * - **Tip**

-     - Use Amazon WorkMail as a test email account
+     - Use Amazon WorkMail as a test email account.

-       If you do not want to use your own email account as a test account, create an `Amazon WorkMail <https://aws.amazon.com/workmail/>`__ service within AWS for test accounts.
+       If you don't want to use your own email account as a test account, create an `Amazon WorkMail <https://aws.amazon.com/workmail/>`__ service within AWS for test accounts.
 You can get started for free with a 30-day trial for up to 25 accounts.

 .. image:: images/tutorial-notes-authentication-anim.gif
    :scale: 75
    :alt: Demo of Notes tutorial app with user sign-in added.

-Next steps
+Next Steps
 ----------

--  Continue by integrating :ref:`NoSQL Data <tutorial-android-aws-mobile-notes-data>`.
+-  Continue by integrating :ref:`Serverless Backend <tutorial-android-aws-mobile-notes-data>`.

 -  Learn more about `Amazon Cognito <https://aws.amazon.com/cognito/>`__.